Zhengqbbb/qb-coin/README.md

 | ❌     | dash | MacOS(x86 & ARM) <br/> other wait fix |

 ## Tip Jar
-If you think this project has helped you, and you think this project is good, Could u can also buy me a coffee or give the repo **star**.Thanks~
+If you think this project has helped you, and you think this project is good, Could u take me a coffee or give the repo **star**.Thanks~
 <br>
 <br>
 Pass BSC/BEP20